Efficient learning of quantum states prepared with few fermionic non-Gaussian gates: Structure of -doped Gaussian unitaries and states

 where $Q\in \mathrm{O}(2n)$ is the orthogonal matrix associated to the Gaussian unitary $G$.
 By Eq.\eqref{eq:compbasisCORR}, we have:

 Since \(C(\ket{\phi})\) is an antisymmetric real matrix, we can decompose it into its normal form (Lemma~\ref{le:decSKSYM}):

 The proof concludes by definining $O \coloneqq Q ( O_t \oplus I_{2n-2t} )$. \end{proof} The previous proposition reveals that $t$-compressible states exhibit at least $n-t$ normal eigenvalues which are exactly one.
-This motivates the following definition, in analogy to the stabilizer dimension defined in the stabilizer case~\cite{grewal2023efficient}. \begin{definition}[Gaussian dimension of a state] The Gaussian dimension of a state is defined as the number of the normal eigenvalues of its correlation matrix which are equal to one. \end{definition}
+This motivates the following definition, in analogy to the stabilizer dimension and nullity defined in the stabilizer case~\cite{grewal2023efficient,Beverland_2020,Jiang_2023}, which found applications in resource theory of magic. \begin{definition}[Gaussian dimension and Gaussian nullity of a state] The Gaussian dimension of a state is defined as the number of the normal eigenvalues of its correlation matrix which are equal to one, while the Gaussian nullity is defined as the number of the normal eigenvalues of its correlation matrix which are strictly less than one. \end{definition}